BenEgeDeniz/AuraLock/README.md

 ### 3. Install Dependencies

-Install the required Python packages using `apt`:
+AuraLock depends on the `bleak` Python library for Bluetooth communication.
+Install it using `apt`:

 ```bash
 sudo apt install python3-bleak
 ```

-### 4. Create the Systemd Service
+### 4. Set Up the Systemd Service

-Create a `systemd` service file to run AuraLock as a background service.
+To run AuraLock as a background service, you need to create a `systemd` service file.

-1. Create and open the service file:
+1. Open a terminal and create the service file:

    ```bash
    sudo nano /etc/systemd/system/auralock.service
    ```

-2. Copy and paste the following content into the file:
+2. Copy and paste the following content into the file.
+Replace the placeholders in curly braces (`{}`) with the appropriate values for your system (don't forget to remove the curly braces):

-   Edit the parts with all uppercase characters and between curly braces (remove the curly braces, of course) according to your machine configuration.

    ```ini
    [Unit]